Airmail Flyers' Medal of Honor: Edward Antoine Bellande

 Edward Antoine Bellande, flying for United Airlines at time of presentation, was cited as follows:

-For extraordinary achievement while piloting air mail plane No. NC 9666 on a flight from San Francisco to Los Angeles, Calif., on the night of February 10, 1933.
-About 17 miles from Bakersfield, Calif., fire started in the plywood floor between passenger seats five and six.
+For extraordinary achievement while piloting air mail plane No. NC 9666 on a flight from San Francisco to Los Angeles, California, on the night of February 10, 1933.
+About 17 miles from Bakersfield, Calififornia, fire started in the plywood floor between passenger seats five and six.
 Co-pilot Lynn Berkenkamp made every effort to extinguish the flames and succeeded in keeping them from the cabin by using cushions from the chairs.
 In the meantime, Pilot Bellande speeded the plane to the Bakersfield Airport and landed it as soon as possible.
 After the landing the pilot and co-pilot gave immediate attention to the safety of the passengers.
 Six were removed without injury and the seventh and last was slightly burned.
 The plane was completely destroyed but most of the mail was saved.

 James Henry Carmichael, Jr.

 James Henry Carmichael, Jr., flying for Central Airlines at time of presentation, was cited as follows:

-For extraordinary achievement while piloting air mail plane No. 408H on April 21, 1933, during a night flight from Washington, D.C. to Detroit, Mich.
-At an altitude of 3200 feet and about half way to Pittsburgh, PA., with no warning whatsoever the left outboard engine of the tri-motored plane crashed from the ship.
+For extraordinary achievement while piloting air mail plane No. 408H on April 21, 1933, during a night flight from Washington, D.C., to Detroit, Michigan.
+At an altitude of 3200 feet and about halfway to Pittsburgh, Pennsylvania, with no warning whatsoever the left outboard engine of the tri-motored plane crashed from the ship.
 Pilot Carmichael adjusted the controls to return the plane to a level position and turned back to Washington.
 In breaking from the ship the left engine had pulled the outboard heater control open and effected the center engine altitude adjustment.
 The center engine cut out until the altitude control was discovered and readjusted.
 Realizing that he had about 100 miles to fly in returning to Washington, the pilot climbed to an altitude of 4500 feet in order not to overheat the remaining two engines on the plane.
 A survey of the damage was made from the cockpit window with the aid of a flashlight, from which it was determined that the landing gear had been damaged.
 The pilot, therefore, decided that a landing should be made at Bolling Field, which is larger than the Washington Airport, and would be more advantageous for the one-wheel type of landing which would have to be made with damaged landing gear.
 He also desired to avail himself of the trained Army personnel and their emergency equipment, including ambulances and fire trucks.
 The pilot made all arrangements for landing by radio communication and received the fullest cooperation from the Bolling Field authorities.
 A one-wheel landing was made with little additional damage to the ship and no injury to passengers and mail.